asahun/cdc-lead-management/docs/letter_generation.md

   | `business`      | `acquired_or_merged` / `active_renamed` | `acquired_merged.html` |
   | `business`      | `dissolved`                         | `dissolved_no_owner.html` |

-- The backend now writes the PDF to `~/Downloads/CDR-Mails/<prefix>_<slug>.pdf` (or to the path specified via `LETTER_DOWNLOAD_DIR`).
-The API responds with a JSON payload so the UI can show the saved location and refresh the Print Log list—no duplicate browser download prompt.
+- The backend streams the PDF bytes back to the browser so the user’s machine downloads the file directly into its default Downloads folder (no new tabs or extra prompts).
+The UI still refreshes the Print Log panel using the JSON endpoints, and each entry shows the friendly `Downloads/<filename>.pdf` location for reference.

 ## Dependencies